2015 Shvut Rachel shooting: Hamas militant cell operated from Jordan

 Among the suspected perpetrators were Ahmed Najar (b.
 1976) (Ahmed Mustafa Saleh Hamed al-Najar), a Hamas militant accused of funding and masterminding the shooting.
 Najar (b.
 1976), of Silwad, a resident of Jordan, was previously convicted of murdering six Israelis.
 He served multiple terms in Israeli prisons, most recently from December 2003 to October 2011, before being released in the 2011 Gilad Shalit prisoner exchange.
 Najar was released into Hamas-ruled Gaza, but he had moved from Gaza to Jordan, and is alleged to have planned and supported the attack from Jordan.
 The cell was one among "no fewer than (150) cells in the West Bank," remotely operated from either Gaza or Turkey.

 The fact that this raid was directed by a Hamas operative in Jordan raised concerns within the Israeli security establishment that Jordan might have softened its opposition to allowing Hamas to operate in Jordanian territory.

 Hamas militant network operated from Turkey

 Hamas operative Saleh al-Arouri, a Palestinian resident of Turkey, is accused of being the overall mastermind of this attack.
 He "coordinated" the terror slaying of Malachi Rosenberg.

 Legal proceedings

-Indictments

 Abdallah As’hak and Faiz Ahmed were indicted for the murder.

 In September, Palestinian Authority officials were known to be holding two suspects charges with Rosenfeld's murder, this is part of a broad Palestinian Authority crackdown on Hamas activity in Palestinian Authority controlled territory.

 Palestinian Arab Amjad Hamad was convicted and sentenced to life in prison for being the leader of the four-man Hamas terrorist cell that carried out the shooting.
+In January 2025, the release of Hamad was agreed upon as part of a three-phase Gaza war ceasefire, aimed at securing the release of Israeli hostages held in Gaza.